AdamBessa/Fasta2Structure/README.md

 Save Your Changes:

-After inserting all Pop IDs, save the file.
+After inserting all Pop IDs, save the file (ver .

 For more information on the STRUCTURE software format, please refer to the following link: https://web.stanford.edu/group/pritchardlab/structure.html.